Paqmind/fab/README.md

 #### Speculation 2

 ORM history.
-We can compare HTTP data load with SQL data load.<br/> With the first being harder (distributed system).
+We can compare HTTP data load with SQL data load.<br/> With the first one being harder (distributed system).

 SQL ORM answers: what to load, how to load<br/>
 HTTP "ORM" answers: what to load, how to load, from where to load